© 2010-2024 by Fine Arts of the Southwest, Inc. All rights reserved.

 -The British Museum

-The bracelet measures 3/8" in width at its widest center point and tapers down to slightly over 1/8" in width at the terminal ends.
+The bracelet measures 3/8" in width at its widest center point and it tapers down to slightly over 1/8" in width at the terminal ends.
 The inner circumference end-to-end is 5 3/4" and the gap between the terminals is 3/4" for a total interior circumference of 6 1/2".
 The bracelet's silver tower rises approximately 7/8" in height above the wrist.
 The bracelet’s silver shank is 1/8"

 in thickness and it weighs an extremely comfortable and easy to wear 47 grams or 1 5/8 ounces.